Chewy Chocolate Chip M&M Cookies are simply the best cookies I've ever made and are just as the name implies, soft, chewy and delicious!

 - 1 tablespoon vanilla extract

-- Roll the dough into balls, about 3 tablespoons of dough each.
-Or use a jumbo cookie scoop to form the balls of dough.
+- Roll the dough into balls, about 3 tablespoons of dough each (use a jumbo cookie scoop, if desired).
+This makes about 22 large cookies.
+Or you can make 36 smaller cookies using a small cookie scoop.
 Place balls of dough 2 inches apart on cookie sheets.
 Press a few M&Ms on top of the dough balls for looks, if desired.
 Bake the cookies for 11-14 minutes.
 The cookies will look very soft and underbaked.
 They will continue to bake on the cookie sheet.
 Allow to cool on the cookie sheet for 10 minutes before moving to a wire rack to cool completely.

-- Cookies stay soft and fresh for 7 whole days at room temperature (if you can keep them from being eaten for that long).
+- Cookies stay soft and fresh for 7 whole days at room temperature if you store them in an airtight container.
 Cookies may be frozen up to 3 months.
 Rolled cookie dough may be frozen up to three months and baked in their frozen state for 12 minutes.